mantidproject/mantid/docs/source/release/v6.7.0/diffraction.rst

 Bugfixes
 ############
 - extra validation has been added to the "Path to GSASII" setting so that Workbench no longer crashes if a GSAS refinement is run with an invalid GSASII path in settings
+- Loading or creating a calibration now fills the GSAS II tab with the currently loaded calibration's ``.prm`` file.

 Single Crystal Diffraction